What is atrial fibrillation?

 Surgeries and other procedures

-- Implantable pacemaker is a surgically implanted device that helps regulate heart rate and rhythm by using electrical pulses to prompt the heart to beat at a normal rhythm.
+- Implantable pacemaker: A surgically implanted device that helps regulate heart rate and rhythm by using electrical pulses to prompt the heart to beat at a normal rhythm.

 You can lower your risk of developing other heart diseases and stroke by knowing and controlling your blood pressure, diabetes and blood cholesterol.
 It’s also important to lead a healthy lifestyle.